Updated: Nov 28, 2022

 If the crime crossed state or foreign boundaries

-If the drugs were sold to minors or in close proximity to a school
+If the drugs were sold to minors or near a school

 If someone was injured or killed as a result of the drug offense